NukeBase

 Processing new orders

-// React to new orders being created
+// React to orders being set (created OR fully replaced).

-addFunction("onSet", ["orders", "$orderId"], async function(context) {
+addDbTrigger("set", ["orders", "$orderId"], function(context) {

-if (!context.dataBefore && context.dataAfter) {
+if (context.dataAfter && !context.dataAfter.processingStart) {

-const orderId = context.path[1];
+const orderId = context.path[1]; // wildcard segment, filled in

 update(context.path, {